 So many folks think of blintzes only on Jewish holidays like Yom Kippur, Passover and other occasions when they are breaking their fast and want traditional foods like these iconic breakfast treats.
 I get it, and this recipe is perfect!

-Especially because I’ve turned this traditional blintz recipe into a casserole, so you can prepare the whole she-bang and just pop it in the fridge and it’s ready to serve when you’re ready to eat!
+Especially because I’ve turned this traditional blintz recipe into an overnight casserole, so you can prepare the whole she-bang and just pop it in the fridge and it’s ready to serve when you’re ready to eat!

 But don’t overlook these scrumptious gluten free dairy free blintzes anytime you need a make-ahead breakfast or brunch option.
 They’re delicious.
 And beautiful.
 And versatile.
 And impressive.